pprunty/magikarp/README.md

 ### Notifications API

 - `/notifications`: Sends simulated push-notifications to Dan based on predefined rules and his user data.
+You can add new rules to sample how the push-notifications are updated.

 ### Recommendation API